 So like N3 or the internet, HSCN is not suitable to exchange patient or sensitive data without additional security safeguards.
 Where patient or sensitive data needs to be exchanged it must be encrypted in transit.
 National applications like NHSmail and Spine do this by encrypting the communication between the application and end user device.

-HSCN will improve the cyber capabilities of the network in a number of ways:
+HSCN improves the cyber capabilities of the network in a number of ways: